Tw1ddle/MarkovNameGenerator/README.md

 ## Demo Setup

-To run the [demo](https://www.samcodes.co.uk/project/markov-namegen/) locally, clone the repository and run the following in your console in the root folder of the repository:
+To run the [demo](https://www.samcodes.co.uk/project/markov-namegen/) locally, clone the repository and run the following in your console within the root folder of the repository:

 ```
 haxe MarkovNames.hxml